 Examples from Major Fruit Crops

 In apple production, the utilization of dwarfing rootstocks like M9 has transformed the industry through increased planting densities and improved management practices (Qi et al., 2020).
-It has been reported that M9 can significantly reduce the height and size of trees, secondary growth regulation also can be affected by hormone interaction (Liang et al., 2024).
+It has been reported that M9 can significantly reduce the height and diameter(size) of trees, secondary growth regulation also can be affected by hormone interaction (Liang et al., 2024).

-Likewise, in pear, rootstocks such as quince forms will show dwarfing effects and promote earlier on-setting fruiting so that it has a potential to be used in commercial horticulture .
+Likewise, in pear, rootstocks such as quince forms will show dwarfing effects and promote earlier fruiting setting so that it has a potential to be used in commercial horticulture .
 In addition, the exploration of haplotypes underlying dwarfing in pears has found new ones that improve target traits and a perspective use for efficient cultivation of better dwarf pear cultivars (Zheng et al., 2021).

 In citrus, improvements also have been made in rootstock breeding, the use of dwarfing rootstocks allowing producers to improve yield quality and early flowering fitness (Zheng et al., 2019).
 The focus of dwarfing rootstocks in all the major fruit crops indicates the significance of its contribution towards efficient production of fruits.